ppy/osu-wiki/news/2024/2024-02-29-osumania-7k-world-cup-2024-concludes.md

 >
 > I thought ::zeno::{ user=6576888 }'s [Hi Genjitsu Tohi](https://osu.ppy.sh/beatmapsets/1885701#mania/4490678) (Finals LN2) was neat as well.
 It is a lot closer to traditional *O2Jam* patterns than people have previously seen in the tournament.
 The people asked for shields after 2023, and that is what they got.
 >
-> ::\1Yiiiii::{ user=6066359 }'s Round of 24 tiebreaker, [Majestic 12](https://osu.ppy.sh/beatmapsets/2119554#mania/4452392), was cool as well.
+> ::_Yiiiii::{ user=6066359 }'s Round of 24 tiebreaker, [Majestic 12](https://osu.ppy.sh/beatmapsets/2119554#mania/4452392), was cool as well.
 I think it was very well-balanced, and the chart is just fun to play.
 It also introduced me to this banger of a song, so thanks for that!
 It was interesting seeing people's reactions to various players missing on the seemingly easy breaks in the match, though.
 A lot of people who don't play 7K osu!mania thought people were missing on easy parts for no reason.
 If only they knew…

 *Any messages you want to impart to the team?
 Or to anyone who wants to become part of any tournament's map selection team?*